wowofbob/yesod-util/README.md

 # yesod-except

-This library provides set of functions for dealing with json and database.
-Basically, each functions corresponds to it's out-of-the-box analogue, but lifted to `MonadError`.

-Anyway, writing class-dependent functions is great, but at some point they must be executed.
-In `Wrappers` module one can find a three wrappers around `ExceptT` which differs by their side effects.

-Here is short example.
+Lift functions from `Maybe` to `MonadError`.
+On error, either set message in session (`setMessage`) or return back json object to user.

+## Short example.

 Suppose you want to write a handler which creates a note on server.
 The note might be saved in file system or database, but it's not the point.
 Our handler will expect a json object as an argument of form:

 ```json
 { name     : "name-of-note"